-Guidance issued by the Governments of Scotland and Wales and the Northern Ireland Statutory Instrument states that where parents do not live in the same household, children can be moved between their parents' homes.3
+Guidance issued by the Governments of Scotland and Wales and Northern Ireland states that where parents do not live in the same household, children can be moved between their parents' homes.

 2.2 How should parents comply with court orders for contact (UK)?